RenePotocnik/recroom-draw-bot/README.md

 If you run `Encoding.py` directly, all encoded image data will be printed into the console.
 If the image is large/colorful it might have to much encoded data to display in `CMD` (by default 9000 lines).

-If you run `Importing.py` directly, it will act the same as if you run `encoding&importing`.
+If you run `Importing.py` directly, it will act the same as if you run `CanvasPrinter.py`.

 Currently only 2560x1440 resolution supported.